 Mezosfera’s fifth thematic issue is published in conjunction with the Budapest presentation of the three-channel film Two Meetings and a Funeral (dir.
 Naeem Mohaiemen, Bangladesh, 2017) at tranztit.hu.
 This special issue is, at the same time, a continuation of Mezosfera’s previous edition entitled Propositions for a Pan-Peripheral Network, a beginning of tranzit.hu’s research into the transnational history of Hungary and Eastern Europe in the Cold War era.

 How was Hungary connected to post-WWII decolonization?
 What does this episode of Eastern European history tell us about shared postcolonialities, transnational interconnectivity, and semiperipheral positioning strategies?
-This short article aims to address these questions in the context of socialist Hungary’s evolving relations with independent Ghana under the Kwame Nkrumah regime (1957–1966), by focusing on transnational experts and how Hungarian economists put together Ghana’s First Seven-Year Plan.
-My aim is to show how this led to the Hungarian emergence of comparative development studies and postcolonial knowledge production, and how parallels in colonial history were drawn between Hungary and Africa.
-I attempt to connect postcolonialism with world-systems analysis in order to present the intertwined discursive and structural processes of semiperipheral relations affecting colonial discourse.
+This study aims to address these questions in the context of socialist Hungary’s evolving relations with independent Ghana under the Kwame Nkrumah regime (1957–1966), by focusing on the role of Hungarian experts in a transnational context.
+My aim is to show how this encounter led to the professionalization and internationalization of Hungarian postcolonial knowledge production, and how parallels in colonial history were drawn between Hungary and Africa.

 At this moment of history, biennials seem to be a necessary evil.
 They have been challenged, contested, transformed, and critiqued.
 In retrospect, the Arab Biennial as a project has been overclouded by its politics and seen as a failure.
 Nevertheless, the genealogy of the biennial has its roots in a historical necessity that started through an artists’ initiative.
 The formation of the General Union of Arab Plastic Artists (al-Ittihad al-'amm li-l-fannanin at-tashkiliyin al-'arab) in 1971, registered Arab artists’ position and strong need for a shared forum and unity.
 The awareness of their fragmented existence within what has been argued throughout most of the twentieth century as a transnational collective strength in the form of pan-Arabism, was manifest in their need for better representation.